 In 1995, American Apparel expanded with the Centre, AL facility producing all weather coats as well as the fur lined N3B parka.
 As more capacity was needed, facilities in Roanoke, Opp and Oneonta, AL were all brought online to fulfil the many government contracts.
 With the ebb and flow of military contracting and a continuous desire to modernize and improve productivity, the Ft.
 Deposit and Roanoke facilities were permanently closed and the Oneonta and Opp facilities were closed for some periods and later reopened to support current contracts.

 In every facility and product, American has sought to utilize technology, automation and information management to improve the quality, efficiency, and timely delivery of our customers’ products.
 Good example of this is the centralization of all cutting to CAD based automated process in our Centre facility as well as operation specific material handling at many sewing work centers.

-Chuck Lambert - Chief Operating Officer
+Chuck Lambert - President and Chief Executive Officer

 Ronnie Yarbrough - Chief Financial Officer

 Jeff Bresee - Vice President of Technical Services

 Joan Adkison - Vice President of Human Resources

 Mistie Caver - Director of Contracting